 10 Great Workbench Upgrades

-We looked at all of our clever DIY workbench upgrades and narrowed it down to these 10 winners.
+We looked at all of our clever workbench upgrades and narrowed it down to these 10 winners.
 Each one helps you get the most from your hard-working workbench.

 Vinyl Tool Tray